dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 After the `"result": "ready"` response has been received within a reasonable timeframe, the relying party can send [ICRC-25](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_25_signer_interaction_standard.md) messages to the signer using the [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.

-## Signer

-The `origin` and `source` values of the received message `icrc29_status` when the communication channel was established, are mentioned below as `establishedOrigin` and `establishedSource` respectively.

-Messages are received by listening to `message` events, messages are considered as coming from relying party if both:
-- The received message `origin` property is equal to the `establishedOrigin`.
-- The received message `source` property is equal to the `establishedSource`.

-Messages are sent by calling the `postMessage` method on the `establishedSource` with the `targetOrigin` parameter set to `establishedOrigin`.

-The window must not be automatically closed after sending a message, since the relying party could possibly send additional messages.
-Instead, the relying party is responsible for closing the signer window.

 ## Relying party

-The `origin` value of the first received reply to a `icrc29_status` message with `"result": "ready"` when establishing the communication channel, is mentioned below as `establishedOrigin`.
+> The `origin` value of the first received reply to a `icrc29_status` message with `"result": "ready"` when establishing the communication channel, is mentioned below as `establishedOrigin`.
+>

-The `window` that was opened for the signer is mentioned below as `signerWindow`.
+> The `window` that was opened for the signer is mentioned below as `signerWindow`.

-Messages are received by listening to `message` events.
-Messages are considered as coming from signer if both:
+Messages are received by listening to [message](https://developer.mozilla.org/en-US/docs/Web/API/Window/message_event) events and are considered as coming from signer if both:
 - The received message `origin` property is equal to the `establishedOrigin`.
 - The received message `source` property is equal to the `signerWindow`.